fghdotio/selection2md/README.md

 ## Usage

-For Tampermonkey users, you can install the [script](https://github.com/funfungho/selection2md/raw/main/selection2md.user.js) hosted on GitHub.
+For Tampermonkey users, you can install the [script](https://github.com/funfungho/selection2md/raw/main/selection2md.user.js) hosted on GitHub and modify the `@match` value to match the sites you want to use it on.

 ## Demo